 Wrongful death is defined by Minnesota statutes section 573.02 as a death “caused by the wrongful act or omission of any person or corporation.”
 Wrongful death can be either intentional or an act of negligence, including the failure to act by another person.
-For example, a physician who misdiagnoses a patient did not intend for the patient to die—but he could still be liable for wrongful death based on his medical negligence.
+For example, a physician who misdiagnoses a patient did not intend for the patient to die.
+But they could still be liable for wrongful death based on his medical negligence.
 Common causes of wrongful death include:

-- Medical malpractice: as noted above, a doctor could be found to have misdiagnosed a patient’s illness, or to have made serious errors in surgery or patient treatment;
+- Medical malpractice: A doctor could be found to have misdiagnosed a patient’s illness.
+Or to have made serious errors in surgery or patient treatment.

-- Pedestrian accidents: wrongful death can be attributed to a driver who is found to have caused the death of a pedestrian due to reckless driving, or to a municipality—for example, if the town or city did not provide safe walkways;
+- Pedestrian accidents: Wrongful death can be attributed to a driver who is found to have caused the death of a pedestrian due to reckless driving.
+Or to a municipality if the town or city did not provide safe walkways.

 Who Is Eligible to Bring a Wrongful Death Lawsuit?

-The laws which apply to wrongful death are similar to those involving personal injury—the difference is that, in the case of wrongful death, the injured party is deceased and thus unable to sue.
-In Minnesota, the surviving spouse, children, parents, grandparents, and siblings of the deceased are eligible to file a wrongful death lawsuit.
+The laws which apply to wrongful death are similar to those involving personal injury.
+The difference is that, in the case of wrongful death, the injured party is deceased and thus unable to sue.
+In Minnesota, surviving relatives are eligible to file a wrongful death lawsuit.
+Surviving relates of the deceased that can bring forth a wrongful death claim include a spouse, children, parents, grandparents, and siblings.
 Eligible surviving relatives can sue for both losses sustained by the deceased, as well as any losses they suffered.
 If survivors do not wish to pursue the lawsuit themselves, they may petition the court to appoint a trustee of their choice to pursue the wrongful death lawsuit on their behalf.